arc25275/CS361/README.md

 At this point in the project, scrolling via the scrollwheel may only work on Linux, due to how TKinter implements the button events differently on Linux/MacOS and Windows.
 You can still scroll via the scrollbars that show on screen.

+- [] Add more info about assignment and what the project is
+- [] UML between microservices

 ## Structure

 This app is divided into one main service, and 4 other microservices.